 - Half and half or heavy whipping cream: If you don’t have either, you can mix 1/8 cup melted butter with 3/8 cup of full-fat milk.
 Once again, it’s best if brought to room temp prior to use.

 - Garlic: One to two cloves OR more if your heart desires.
 Forewarning, since the garlic is raw and the other flavors in this dish are rather muted the garlic taste is rather prominent.

 - Ground black pepper

-How do you make goat cheese mashed cauliflower w/ sautéed leeks? ( + tips)
+How to make goat cheese mashed cauliflower with sautéed leeks ( + tips)

 Begin by adding the cauliflower florets to a large saucepan or a pot and cover with water.
 Bring to a boil over high heat, cover, and continue boiling for 10 minutes or until fork-tender.

 Transfer the cauliflower to a strainer to allow the liquid to drain.